Racial integration

-Planners from the Ekurhuleni Town Planning department on a routine site visit in the Benoni.
+Planners from the Ekurhuleni Town Planning department on a routine site visit in Benoni.
 The team's composition is a reflection of the New South Africa racial integration policies.

 Racial integration, or simply integration, includes desegregation (the process of ending systematic racial segregation), leveling barriers to association, creating equal opportunity regardless of race, and the development of a culture that draws on diverse traditions, rather than merely bringing a racial minority into the majority culture.
 Desegregation is largely a legal matter, integration largely a social one.